datagovuk/ckanext-harvest/README.rst

 `Installation` if not).

 Note: It is recommended to run the harvest process from a non-root user (generally the one you are running CKAN with).
-Replace the user `okfn` in the following steps with the one you are using.
+Replace the user `ckan` in the following steps with the one you are using.

 1. Install Supervisor::